ZignalNET/PyOHLCV/README.md

 # PyOHLCV
-A Python package that fetches historical OHLCV data from supported exchanges into Panda dataframe
+A Python package that fetches historical OHLCV data from supported exchanges into Panda dataframe using python requests and pandas.

 ## Usage
 ```sh